Seoul Subway & Bus Fare Calculator T-money · Verified Apr 2026

 How much is Incheon Airport to Seoul Station with T-money?

 Two options.
 AREX All-Stop train (~58 min) is integrated with the metro: about ₩4,750 adult on T-money.
-AREX Express (~43 min, reserved seat, nonstop): flat ₩13,000 (₩11,400 online).
+AREX Express (~43 min, reserved seat, nonstop) is a flat ₩13,000 (₩11,400 online).
 Express is NOT part of T-money's distance system — it's a separate paid ticket.
-For ICN T1 → Hongdae or Gangnam, add the metro extension: usually ₩300-700 surcharge over the airport-to-Seoul-Station base.

 Where can I buy and recharge a T-money card?

-Convenience stores (CU, GS25, 7-Eleven, Emart24) — empty card costs ₩2,500-4,000.
-Subway station vending machines (most have English UI).
-Incheon Airport arrival floor (Travelers' Service Centers and Lotte / SK Telink booths).
-Recharge anywhere with the T-money logo.
-Minimum top-up ₩1,000; max balance ₩500,000.
-Cash works everywhere; foreign credit cards work at most CU/GS25 and Climate Card kiosks.
+Convenience stores (CU, GS25, 7-Eleven, Emart24) sell empty cards for ₩2,500-4,000.
+Subway station vending machines also sell them with English UI.
+Recharge anywhere with the T-money logo (minimum ₩1,000, max balance ₩500,000).
+Cash works everywhere; foreign credit cards work at most CU/GS25 stores and Climate Card kiosks.

 Can I recharge T-money with a foreign credit card?